 Starring Gérard Depardieu, Anne Brochet, Vincent Perez, Jacques Weber, Roland Bertin.

-Note: Steve Martin and Daryl Hannah starred in the well received modern-dress comedy Roxanne (1987), which was inspired by the 1897 play "Cyrano de Bergerac" by Edmond Rostand.
+Note: The full movie Cyrano De Bergerac (1950) is available to stream for free on the Willow and Thatch Period Drama Channel.
+Also, Steve Martin and Daryl Hannah starred in the well received modern-dress comedy Roxanne (1987), which was inspired by the 1897 play "Cyrano de Bergerac" by Edmond Rostand.

 A Venetian courtesan becomes a hero to her city, but later becomes the target of an inquisition by the Church for witchcraft.